fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 4

-Calls become eligible for callback after waiting 60 seconds or when there are more than 50 calls in queue:
+To make calls become eligible for callback after waiting 60 seconds or when there are more than 50 calls in queue, see the following example:

 ````PowerShell
 New-CsCallQueue -Name "Callback Eligible After 60s or 50 calls" -UseDefaultMusicOnHold $true -LanguageID en-US -IsCallbackEnabled $true -CallbackRequestDtmf "Tone1" -WaitTimeBeforeOfferingCallbackInSecond 60 -NumberOfCallsInQueueBeforeOfferingCallback 50 -CallbackOfferTextToSpeechPrompt "If you would like to have a callback when an agent becomes available, press 1" -CallbackEmailNotificationTarget <Team or DL GUID>